LGM-30 Minuteman: Edward Hall and solid fuels

-Minuteman owes its existence largely to Air Force Colonel Edward N. Hall, who in 1956 was given charge of the solid-fuel-propulsion division of General Bernard Schriever's Western Development Division, created to lead development of the SM-65 Atlas and HGM-25A Titan I ICBMs.
+Minuteman owes its existence largely to Air Force Colonel Edward N. Hall, who in 1956 was given charge of the solid-fuel-propulsion division of General Bernard Schriever's Western Development Division, which was originally created to lead development of the SM-65 Atlas and HGM-25A Titan I ICBMs.
 Solid fuels were already commonly used in short-range rockets.
 Hall's superiors were interested in short- and medium-range missiles with solids, especially for use in Europe where the fast reaction time was an advantage for weapons that might be attacked by Soviet aircraft.
 But Hall was convinced that they could be used for a true ICBM with a 5500 nmi range.

 To achieve the required energy, that year Hall began funding research at Boeing and Thiokol into the use of ammonium perchlorate composite propellant.
-Adapting a concept developed in the UK, they cast the fuel into large cylinders with a star-shaped hole running along the inner axis.
-This allowed the fuel to burn along the entire length of the cylinder, rather than just the end as in earlier designs.
-The increased burn rate meant increased thrust.
-This also meant the heat was spread across the entire motor, instead of the end, and because it burned from the inside out it did not reach the wall of the missile fuselage until the fuel was finished burning.
-In comparison, older designs burned primarily from one end to the other, meaning that at any instant one small section of the fuselage was being subjected to extreme loads and temperatures.
+Adapting a concept developed in the UK during the war for the RP-3 rocket.
+Initially these had a cylindrical motor with a long hole down the middle for the flame.
+Later versions used a cross-shaped hole instead.
+This offered very high initial thrust as the burning was initially on all of the open areas of the hole, but as the fuel burned off it did so primarily in the center, and eventually became a cylinder that had a slower burning rate more suitable for cruising.
+Using this same concept, modern missies had adapted more complex shapes to tailor the thrust profile.
+This also meant the heat was spread across the entire length of the motor, instead of the end, and because it burned from the inside out it did not reach the wall of the missile fuselage until the fuel was finished burning.
+In comparison, older designs burned primarily from one end to the other, meaning that at any instant one small section of the fuselage was being subjected to extreme loads and temperatures and had to be very strong.